Skip to Content

 Buñuelos may be filled with a variety of things, sweet or savory.
 They can be round in ball shapes or disc-shaped.
 In Latin America, buñuelos are seen as a symbol of good luck, and are often served around the holidays.

-Why is my natilla lumpy?
+Why did my natilla get lumpy?

 5 from 1 vote